Table of Contents

 The bearing interface that your crankset spins on what is called the bottom bracket.
 BBs screw directly into the threaded BB shell on a bike frame.
-Older-style BBs are commonly know as square taper.
+Older-style BBs are commonly known as square taper.
 Square taper systems work just fine, and spare parts are available in most bike shops around the world.

-Next came external BBs which still screw into the BB shell, however the bigger bearings sit outside the BB shell.
+Next came external BBs which still screw into the BB shell, however, the bigger bearings sit outside the BB shell.
 The system is stiff and reliable.
 Using external bottom brackets, I’ve managed to cycle up to 20,000km before needing to replace them.
 External BBs are standard for many modern road and mountain bike cranksets.

 The latest technology for bottom brackets is press-fit, whereby the bearings are pressed rather than threaded into the bottom bracket shell of a frame.
 You probably won’t find this available on many touring specific bikes, but it is becoming very popular on cyclocross, road and mountain bikes.

-Cassettes are getting wider and wider, due to the push by the cycling industry to move away from triple chainring drivetrains.
+Cassettes are getting wider and wider, due to the push by the cycling industry to move away from triple-chainring drivetrains.
 Wide cassettes are finally allowing people to tour successfully on double chainring setups.

 Road and MTB Cassettes